-Germany accounts for 31% of all R&D expenditure in the European Union (based on the EU28); six of the ten most innovative companies in the EU are from Germany.
-Germany features as one of the world’s leading locations of innovation in international ranking exercises.
-The European Innovation Scoreboard of the European Commission places Germany in the group of Strong Innovators, and the Global Innovation Index also puts Germany among the leading countries.
-Germany is also a worldwide leader in patent applications.
-Germany accounts for nearly twice as many patents with world market relevance per million citizens as the USA.
-Germany’s good international position in terms of its excellence rate, which shows what proportion of its published research results are among the most cited, has been improving continuously in recent years.
+Germany regularly features as one of the world’s leading locations of innovation in international ranking exercises.
+It comes in sixth among the 27 EU Member States on the European Innovation Scoreboard 2021 (EIS) which places it among the group of Strong Innovators.
+The Global Innovation Index puts Germany among the leading countries.
+Germany is also a worldwide leader in patent applications, accounting for nearly twice as many patents with world market relevance per million citizens as the USA.

 Research and innovation play a central role in overcoming current and future societal challenges.
 The COVID-19 pandemic provided a further clear example of this.
 Therefore we must strengthen Germany and Europe’s position in international competition against the backdrop of rapid technological development and geopolitical changes.
 Research and innovation are the drivers for this and important levers for the transformation to sustainability.